The recording tableaux in the quantum Littlewood-Richardson map, the orthogonal transpose symmetry map, and the computation of $\mathfrak{k}$-highest weight tableaux: Introduction

-This paper is organized in four sections.
-Section \ref{sec:pre} introduces the relevant notation on semistandard tableaux and recalls the Schensted column insertion and its reverse.
+This paper is organized in five sections.
+Section \ref{sec:pre} introduces the relevant notation on semistandard tableaux and recalls the Schensted column insertion and its reverse including the relevant properties on the bumping and reverse bumping routes.
 Section \ref{sec:symmetrylrtilde} proves the surjectivity of the map $\widetilde Rec_{2n}(\lambda/\mu) \overset{\sim}\hookrightarrow LRS(\lambda/\mu)$ in Theorem \ref{surjection} (Theorem A in the Introduction) and how it exhibits the restriction of the LR symmetry $c_{\mu,\nu,\lambda}=c_{\lambda^t, \nu^t,\mu^t}$, to LR Sundaram tableaux in Subsection \ref{sec:lozenge}, Corollary 1 in the Introduction.
-Section \ref{sec:containmentmain} recalls the relevant operations of the algorithm that computes the quantum Littlewood-Richardson map and their properties, With this on hand we get prepared for the fundamental unwind step of the sequence of successors of that algorithm to prove the surjectivity of the map
+Section \ref{sec:containmentmain} recalls the relevant operations of the algorithm that computes the quantum Littlewood-Richardson map and their properties.
+Lemma \ref{lem:reductionsurj}, Theorem \ref{lem:reductionsurj2} and Theorem \ref{thm:nofactors} (Theorem B in the Introduction) on the surjectivity of the reduction map are ones of the main results.
+These results on the inverse reduction map has been recently generalized to any symplectic column by the author in \cite{azreduction} as referred in Subsection \ref{sec:inversereduction}.
+With this on hand we get prepared for the fundamental unwind step of the sequence of successors of that algorithm to prove the surjectivity of the map